Mansion Monday: A deepwater estate in Riverland Terrace is on the market for the first time in 70 years

 Photo by Nick Cann

-The waterfront, Riverland Terrace home was built in 1954 and boasts ivy-covered brick, crisp white trim, and sweeping oak trees give it a classic Southern vibe.
+The waterfront Riverland Terrace home was built in 1954 and boasts ivy-covered brick, crisp white trim, and sweeping oak trees, giving it that classic Southern vibe.

 A luxurious brick house with large windows, surrounded by trees, features a serene backyard with a clear swimming pool, sun loungers, and an umbrella.